nicfv/Home/README.md

 ```
 Use a tool like Google maps to determine the coordinates for your home and workplace.

-The last required property is `floors`, which is an object that contains key-value pairs, where *keys* are floor names and *values* contain room data from that floor.
+The last required parameter is `floors`, which is an object that contains key-value pairs, where *keys* are floor names and *values* contain room data from that floor.
 The room data is also formatted in key-value pairs, where the *key* is that room's name, and the *value* is an array of at least 3 (X,Y) coordinate pairs.
 ```json
 "floors": {
     "First Floor": {